-Trade risk is how much you are willing to risk on each trade.
+- Trade risk is how much you are willing to risk on each trade.
 Ideally, risk 1% or less of your capital on each trade.
 This is accomplished by picking an entry point and then setting a stop loss, which will get you out of the trade if starts going too much against you.
 The risk is also affected by how big of a position you take, therefore, learn to how to calculate the proper position size for stocks, forex, or futures.
 Factoring your position size, your entry price, and your stop loss price, no single trade should expose you to more than a 1% loss in capital.

 - Also, control your daily risk.
 Just as you don't want a single trade to cause a lot of damage to your account (hence the 1% rule), you also don't want one day to ruin your week or month.
 Therefore, set a daily loss limit.
 One possibility is to set it at 3% of your capital.
 If you are risking 1% or less on each trade, you would need to lose three trades or more (with no winners) to lose 3%.
 With a sound strategy, that shouldn't happen very often.
 Once you hit your daily cap, stop trading for the day.
 Once you are consistently profitable, set your daily loss limit equal to your average winning day.
 For example, if you typically make $500 on winning days, then you are allowed to lose $500 on losing days.
 If you lose more than that, stop trading.
 The logic is that we want to keep daily losses small so that the loss can be easily recouped by a typical winning day.

 Practicing Strategies For Day Trading Beginners

-When you start, don't try to learn everything about trading.
+When you start, don't try to learn everything about trading at once.
 You don't need to know it all.
 As a day trader, you only need one strategy that you implement over again and again.

 For forex and futures traders, one of the best ways to practice is using the NinjaTrader Replay feature, which lets you trade historical days as if you were trading in real time.